sebamarambio96/productManager/README.md

 ## Project Architecture

-The project architecture is based on a DAO (Data Access Object) approach, utilizing components such as DAO, Repository, Controller, Services, Models, and Router.
-This structure allows for clear and modular code organization, facilitating system maintenance and scalability.
+The project architecture is based on a DAO (Data Access Object) approach, utilizing the following components:

+- **DAO:** Data Access Object.
+- **Repository:** Manages data access and storage.
+- **Controller:** Handles request processing and response generation.
+- **Services:** Contains business logic and application-specific functionality.
+- **Models:** Defines data structures and represents the business entities.
+- **Router:** Directs incoming requests to the appropriate controller.

+Additionally, the project includes the following elements:

+- **Entities:** Representing the core business objects.
+- **Error Handler:** A global error handler that captures errors and ensures a consistent response.
+- **Environment Variables:** Utilizing environment variables for configuration.
+- **Configurable Logging System:** A logging system that is configurable, providing insights into the system's behavior and issues.

+This structured approach ensures clear and modular code organization, facilitating system maintenance and scalability.

 ## Key Tools Utilized